softwaremill/elasticmq/README.md

     client.setEndpoint("http://localhost:9324")

-The endpoint value should be the same address as the `NodeAddress` provided as an argument to `SQSRestServerFactory` or in the configuration file.
+The endpoint value should be the same address as the `NodeAddress` provided as an argument to `SQSRestServerBuilder` or in the configuration file.

 The `rest-sqs-testing-amazon-java-sdk` module contains some more usage examples.